-It’s important to remember that there are cases where having no background sounds at all is the best option.
+It’s important to remember that there are cases where silence is the best option.

 For example, if the only music available is music that you dislike or find distracting, which might happen, for example, if you’re working in a shared space, then you might prefer to use something such as noise-canceling earphones in order to dim the noise.

-Furthermore, silence can also be beneficial in other situations.
+Furthermore, silence can also be beneficial in other situations, in which music or background noise might have some sort of a negative influence.
 For example, if you’re working on a verbal task which requires a high degree of concentration, or if you’ve been listening to music for a while now and need a break, then you might prefer to not have any music on.

 Summary and conclusions